uson1x/STActivities/README.md

 STActivities
 ============

-STActivities consist of UIActivity subclasses for Twitter and Facebook sharing, which send users to Setting if they are not logged into their accounts.
+STActivities consist of UIActivity subclasses for replacing the standard Twitter and Facebook UIActivities.
-In iOS 7 and prior embedded Facebook and Twitter UIActivities don't show up in a list of activities if user is not logged in these account in iOS Settings.
+In iOS 7 and prior embedded Facebook and Twitter UIActivities don't show up in a list of activities if user is not logged into these accounts in iOS Settings.
-By replacing the embedded activities with these these two, you will make the Facebook and Twitter icons always show up in the list.
+By replacing the embedded activities with these these two, you can make the icons always show up in the list.

 How to use
 ============